oddy-boop/Edusync-git/src/supabase/policies.md

 -- ================================================================================================
--- Section 2: Helper Functions (Required for Policies) -- ================================================================================================
+-- Section 3: Re-create All Helper Functions and RLS Policies -- Description: Now we re-apply all policies with the correct definitions.

--- Function to check if the current user is an admin.
+-- ================================================================================================

+-- Helper Functions
 CREATE OR REPLACE FUNCTION is_admin()
 RETURNS boolean AS $$
   SELECT EXISTS (